peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 or CSYNC records in the child zone.

+# Implementation Status

+**Note to the RFC Editor**: please remove this entire section before publication.

+This draft has been implemented by

+- TANGO Registry Services
+- CORE Registry

 # Acknowledgments

-David Blacka, Viktor Dukhovni, Wes Hardaker, Libor Peltan, Oli Schacher
+David Blacka, Viktor Dukhovni, Wes Hardaker, Libor Peltan, Oli Schacher, Michael Bauland

 {backmatter}